Mmatakashy/LMK_Chatbot-Project-2025/README.md

 # 🙏 HopeBot  Android App

-**HopeBot** is a spiritually supportive mobile app built with Java and Android Studio.
+**HopeBot** is a spiritually supportive chatbot built with Javascript.
 It's designed to guide users through emotional, spiritual, and practical life challenges, inspired by the mission of **Life Ministry Kenya**.

 ---